johnpapa/angular-styleguide/README.md

   - Handle and log all routing errors using [`$routeChangeError`](https://docs.angularjs.org/api/ngRoute/service/$route#$routeChangeError).

-    *Why?*: Provides a consistent way handle all routing errors.
+    *Why?*: Provides a consistent way to handle all routing errors.

     *Why?*: Potentially provides a better user experience if a routing error occurs and you route them to a friendly screen with more details or recovery options.